ParthawGoswami/Federated-Vehicular-Network-FVN-in-Flower-framework/FVN setup on CloudLab/get the codes from github repo.md

-## How to get the codes on your repo to Cloudlab machines
+## How to get the codes from the repo to Cloudlab machines

 * Use the SSH command provided by CloudLab to log in to your control machine:
   ```bash